graememcc/funkierJS/docs/markdown/byName.md

 [`curry`](#curry).
 As noted above, functions curried by `curry` cannot then be recurried by this function.
 Thus when performing such manipulations, one must curry them in the desired manner first, before manipulating them.
 This limitation may be removed in future versions of the library.

+In certain cases, `objectCurryWithArity` can be used to curry constructors; the requirement is that the constructor is **not** new-agnostic.
+(This may be fixed in future versions).
+Note that the instanceof relation will not hold for any partially applied functions created along the way.

 Unfortunately, funkierJS has no visibility into functions bound with the native `bind` method; attempting to curry such functions won't throw, but they will not work as expected.